 - Being a member of a professional organization such as CHA can reassure your clients/customers that you are indeed a professional.
 With access to an organization that offers a variety of benefits, your membership helps you to operate your business as an informed and educated business owner vs. someone who teaches riding for a few extra bucks.
 Don’t forget that your CHA membership and costs related to certification or continuing education are tax-deductible business expenses.

 - All Individual Members receive a subscription to CHA’s yearly magazine, The Instructor.
-In addition, thanks to the partnerships that CHA has developed, members also receive a free subscription to the biannual Stable Management magazine and to the monthly publications of Trail Rider and Equus.
-Subscription to all of these publications would equal more than the cost of the Individual Membership alone.
-Therefore this is another favorite benefit cited by members.
+In addition, thanks to the partnerships that CHA has developed, members also receive access to Stable Management online.
+Members can also enjoy free classified ads in our monthly E-blast and discounted ad space on our website.

-- CHA provides a plethora of FREE educational materials to its members through a variety of mediums, such as its two websites of cha-ahse.org and chainstructors.com, safety videos that anyone can use on their website or share on social media, a variety of horsemanship manuals, a monthly radio show through the Horse Radio Network, posters, this blog, and much more.
+- CHA provides a plethora of FREE educational materials to its members through a variety of mediums, such as its website CHA.horse, safety videos that anyone can use on their website or share on social media, a variety of horsemanship manuals, a monthly radio show through the Horse Radio Network, posters, this blog, and much more.
 CHA Members also get a discount on its monthly educational webinars.
-Your membership dollars get put to good use through CHA’s continuing education efforts. (add links to these items)
+Your membership dollars get put to good use through CHA’s continuing education efforts https://cha.horse/education/#cha-webinars.

 - It is important for anyone operating an equine business to have insurance due to possible liability issues.
 CHA members get discounts with almost any insurance carrier.
 This is another major benefit to membership.
 You will need to mention your membership and ask what kind of discount the insurance carrier offers.
 For an additional fee, members can purchase instructor liability insurance and/or a personal excess liability insurance policy, which is in addition to the primary liability insurance, through Equisure.